Skip to contents

 file.exists(edh_hnap_xml)

-The default HNAP-aware path recognizes extra optional columns when present, including created, modified, status, distribution_url, reference_system, bbox_*, and localized fields like title_fr / description_fr.
+The HNAP-aware export recognizes extra optional columns when present, including created, modified, status, distribution_url, reference_system, bbox_*, and localized fields like title_fr / description_fr.

-Validate and enrich either XML output against your local EDH profile before production upload.
+Validate and enrich the XML output against your local EDH profile before production upload.

 Using suggest_dwc_mappings() directly